charlesmbrady/MERNolithic_sql/README.md

 ### Code Coverage

 - run tests using cypress.io.
 From the root, use command `yarn dev:coverage` which will open the test runner.
 Then select "run all specs" to run all the tests.
 Then you can open the `coverage/lcov-report/index.html` file to view the fullstack code coverage report in the browser
+- `npx nyc report --reporter=text-summary` will print out a coverage summary in the console

 #### Helpful Links